Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Examples: Taiyi Xiangmo Sword | Xuanming Hanbing Rod | Damo Dinghai Pearl

 This five-character combination is extremely popular in Xianxia stories.
 The formation always begins with a mythical name or title, followed by a description i.e. adjective.
-The object, as mentioned in the introduction, is also always placed last.
+The object, as mentioned earlier, is always placed last.

 Examples: Xuantian Sword | Fenghuo Spear | Dabei Sutra

 This simpler, three-character formation is perhaps more suitable for use in English writing.
-Within Chinese literature, the shorter name doesn’t necessarily imply lesser power too.
+Within Chinese literature, the shorter name doesn’t necessarily imply weaker powers too.